feross/SpoofMAC/README.md

 ### Tested on Lion 10.7, but should work on 10.6 and 10.5 with slight modifications.

-Something I've needed to do from time to time is **spoof my computer's MAC address**.
-This is useful for debugging network issues or temporarily getting onto the Stanford Wi-Fi network when my physical MAC address changes, such as when [Apple replaced my logic board](http://www.quora.com/Is-AppleCare-worth-the-$350/answer/Feross-Aboukhadijeh) (motherboard).

-For the uninitiated, a **Media Access Control address** (MAC address) is "a unique identifier assigned to network interfaces for communications on the physical network segment".
-You can [read more on Wikipedia](http://en.wikipedia.org/wiki/MAC_address).

-Despite the fact that all network devices (laptops, iPhones, routers, etc.) have physical MAC addresses burned into the hardware, you can actually change (or spoof) your MAC address **completely in software**, and other network devices will only see your spoofed address.

-# Other Solutions Sucked

-I was disappointed with the Mac OS X offering in this area.
-None of the existing stuff worked well.
-The biggest annoyance with most of the solutions I found was that the Wi-Fi card (Airport) needs to be *manually* disassociated from any connected networks, in order for the change to be applied correctly.
-Doing this manually every time is annoying.
+I made this because changing your MAC address in Mac OS X is harder than it should be.
+The biggest annoyance is that the Wi-Fi card (Airport) needs to be *manually* disassociated from any connected networks in order for the change to be applied correctly.
+Doing this manually every time is tedius and lame.

-# My Solution

-So, I made a Python script that lets you change your MAC address in one command. **[Check it out and download it from Github.](https://github.com/feross/SpoofMAC)** Improvements welcome!
+Instead of doing that, just run this Python script and change your MAC address in one command.

-I tested it on Lion 10.7, but should work on 10.6 and 10.5 with slight modifications.

 ## Usage